 Location: The North Island is one of the two main islands of New Zealand.
 New Zealand is located is the southwestern Pacific Ocean.

 The population of the North Island is around 3,596,200.

 Below is the North Island – New Zealand map.

-I have been to the North Island many times in my life, as I actually live in the South Island of New Zealand.
-I personally fly with Air New Zealand as they are always really good with my wheelchair and they have great service!
+I have been to the North Island many times in my life.
+Air New Zealand is usually the airline I fly with.
+They are always really good with my wheelchair and they have great service.

 Taxi – You can easily find a taxi in the main cities in the North Island.